MrRazamataz/MCRewards-Discord-Bot/README.md

 * Start the bot with `main.py`.
 * Your users must link their Discord account to their Minecraft account with the `mcr!link <username>` command.
 Eg: `mcr!link MrRazamataz`.
 They will be reminded to link if they haven't every time they level up, otherwise the rewards won't work.

+## Other things:
+Idea comes from this thread on r/admincraft https://www.reddit.com/r/admincraft/comments/qh3175/plugin_for_ingame_rewards_for_being_active_in/

+The code is simple, it't not meant to be advanced.
+Yes, there may be better ways to code this, like not using .json to store data or not using so many global variables, but it's simple and it works well.